Hither Green rail crash: Legacy

 Maintenance of the line was improved, inspection techniques and jointing methods were revised, and plans for replacing jointed track by continuous welded rail were accelerated.
 Concrete sleepers were banned at rail joints on the Southern Region.

 A plaque in Hither Green station commemorates the victims.
-Station staff and loved ones lay wreaths and flowers at the plaque on the anniversary of the disaster.
+Station staff and loved ones laid wreaths and flowers at the plaque on the anniversary of the disaster.